vatlidak/cucs-sea-hmwk1/README.md

 helos avoid confusion.)

 ## TODO
--ACL checks: Order & what superceeds what?
+* ACL checks: Order & what superceeds what?
--Append the no permission ACL
+* Append the no permission ACL
--SPECs: parsing of line ok when all components found
+* SPECs: parsing of line ok when all components found
--SPECs: parsing of line ok when all components found -Format of Errors when OK of the same line appears
+* Format of Errors when OK of the same line appears

 ## Tests
 valgrind